 Check the status of your application online at the link below using your email address and the password you created when you submitted your application.
 Note that you will not be able to check your status until your application has been completed and submitted.
 Also note that it takes up to three weeks from the date we receive your materials for your checklist to update.

 Undergraduate Programs of Study

-Pratt has a wide variety of highly ranked programs (associate's and bachelor's) from which to choose in its four undergraduate schools: School of Architecture, School of Art, School of Design, and School of Liberal Arts and Sciences.
+Pratt has a wide variety of highly ranked programs (Associate's and Bachelor's) from which to choose.
+Read about all programs on our Academics page.
 Students can explore their artistic interests by taking courses in other majors.
-Students have the option to apply as "undecided" if they are unsure of their major in the Schools of Art and Design.
-Students interested in architecture, construction management, fashion, writing, or critical and visual studies must apply to those majors as they have a different first year.
+Students apply as "undecided" if they are unsure of their major in the Schools of Art and Design, but we strongly suggest reading about our majors to try to apply to a specific major..
+Students interested in architecture, construction management, fashion, writing, or critical and visual studies should not select the “undecided” option as these majors have a different first year.
 The Schools of Art and Design offer a "foundation year" for all majors but fashion.
 Below is a list of programs with links to the departments.
 If you're looking for admissions requirements, they can be found online as well.